 The more you feel comfortable paying towards your treatment, the lower your scheme’s premium will be.
 On the other hand, if you’d prefer to pay less towards treatments, you can reduce the excess.
 Bear in mind that health insurance schemes with smaller excesses are more expensive and your efforts to compare the costs of cover should consider this.

 If you start with those three questions, you’ll find it much easier to compare health insurance options and find a scheme that fits you.

 Once you have these in place, you can look at adding cover for things that are more specific to you.

-And if you need help with any price or cover comparisons you are doing, we’re always here to look after you.
-Just call us on 1890 904 067 or use our quote button below.
+And if you need help with any price or cover comparisons you are doing, our dedicated switching team are here to look after you, always.
+Call 1890 700 890 or get a quote online.